LinnStrument Frequently Asked Questions

 A: Seaboard is a fine and well-designed instrument.
 For an unbiased answer, we suggest you search the web for "LinnStrument vs. Seaboard".
 You will find a number of helpful postings from owners of both instruments.

 Q: I live outside of the U.S. If I place an order on your online store, will I be required to play my country's import duties, taxes and brokerage fees?

-A: You will be required to pay your country's required sales taxes, plus import duties, before receiving the package from the shipping company.
-You won't be charged broker fees because we pay that in advance.
+A: You will be required to pay your country's required sales taxes and import duties before receiving the package from the shipping company.
 If you're in Canada, you won't be charged import duties because LinnStrument is compatible with NAFTA.
 If you'd like to learn your country's import duties and taxes for LinnStrument's product category, click here.